This information is for people living in Northern Ireland.

 Eviction hearing for a secure tenant

 You’ll get a notice with a court date and location.
-Hearings can be online or in-person at the county court.
-If you need help, you can ask if there is someone from Housing Rights there on the day to represent you.
+Hearings can be held online or in person at the county court.
+If you need help, you can ask whether someone from Housing Rights is there on the day to represent you.

 The judge will explain the process to you.
 Your landlord’s solicitor or housing officer speaks first.
 Then, the judge will ask you some questions.
 You or your solicitor can explain: